sethdford/csm/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## License

+MIT License - see LICENSE file for details

+## Acknowledgments

+- LLaMA model architecture by Meta AI
+- PyTorch and tch-rs teams for the excellent tensor library
+- Rust community for the amazing ecosystem
+- Contributors and maintainers of all dependencies